Singular subalgebroids: Abstract

 \section{Abstract}

-We introduce singular subalgebroids of an integrable Lie algebroid, {extending the notion of Lie subalgebroid by dropping the constant rank requirement}.
-We lay the bases of a Lie theory for singular subalgebroids: we construct the associated holonomy groupoids, {adapting the procedure of Androulidakis-Skandalis for singular foliations}, in a way that keeps track of the choice of Lie groupoid integrating the ambient Lie algebroid.
-The {holonomy groupoids} are topological groupoids, and are suitable for noncommutative geometry as they allow for the construction of the associated convolution algebras. {Further we carry out the construction for morphisms in a functorial way.}
+We introduce singular subalgebroids of an integrable Lie algebroid, extending the notion of Lie subalgebroid by dropping the constant rank requirement.
+We lay the bases of a Lie theory for singular subalgebroids: we construct the associated holonomy groupoids, adapting the procedure of Androulidakis-Skandalis for singular foliations, in a way that keeps track of the choice of Lie groupoid integrating the ambient Lie algebroid.
+In the regular case, this recovers the integration of Lie subalgebroids by Moerdijk-Mr{\v{c}}un.
+The holonomy groupoids are topological groupoids, and are suitable for noncommutative geometry as they allow for the construction of the associated convolution algebras.
+Further we carry out the construction for morphisms in a functorial way.